Obama to call for increases in budget for SEC, CFTC -White House

-WASHINGTON (Reuters) - President Barack Obama’s fiscal 2017 budget will call for an 11 percent increase in funding for the Securities and Exchange Commission and a 32 percent increase for the Commodity Futures Trading Commission, a White House official said on Monday.
+WASHINGTON, Feb 8 (Reuters) - President Barack Obama’s fiscal 2017 budget will call for increased funding for the Securities and Exchange Commission and the Commodity Futures Trading Commission, a White House official said on Monday.

 Obama will propose that the SEC be given $1.8 billion and the CFTC $330 million in the budget, economic adviser Jeffrey Zients said in a blog post on the White House website.

-“Last year the Administration fought hard to keep Congressional Republicans from using must-pass budget legislation to roll back Wall Street Reform,” he wrote, referring to fiscal 2016.
+“Last year the Administration fought hard to keep Congressional Republicans from using must-pass budget legislation to roll back Wall Street Reform,” he wrote.

 “We also fought to increase funding for financial regulators and to maintain their independence.
 But even these gains aren’t enough.”